The-Duchess/bluckbot/README.md

 - The config setup scripts rely on linux core utils and will not work in windows.
 - The screenshot below is the bot seen via PuTTY running in Windows 8.1

+> Bugs:

+>- pm commands have the last character cut off

 > Note: some modules may have their own files, and gem requirements, also cah.rb and cah_2.rb are not complete

 **Libraries**